necyberteam/qa-bot/README.md

-# Q&A Bot
+# ACCESS Q&A Bot

-A React component for integrating the Q&A Bot into your application.
+A React component for integrating the ACCESS Q&A Bot into your application.
+Features intelligent Q&A responses, support ticket creation with ProForma integration, and user feedback collection.
 Also includes a standalone bundle for plain HTML/JS usage.

 ## Installation